fasakinhenry/consolve/README.md

 ├── .prettierrc
 └── README.md
 ```
-Made with 💖 by Fasakin Henry
+Made with 💖 by Fasakin Henry, 2024